-Remember that the insurance company is working in their best interest—your workers’ compensation attorney in Duval County, FL from the Law Offices of Anidjar & Levine is working for you.
+Remember that the insurance company is working in their best interest—your workers’ compensation attorney in Duval County, FL, from the Law Offices of Anidjar & Levine is working for you.
 If you feel your claims have been wrongfully denied or limited, contact us so we can help you with the appeals process.
-We can assist in drafting the appeal and can also represent you during the appeals hearing process to fight for your compensation.
+We can assist in drafting the appeal and represent you during the appeals hearing process to fight for your compensation.

 When preparing for such hearings, our legal team assembles a comprehensive array of evidence that reinforces why you are entitled to the benefits you requested.
 Materials we often incorporate include:

 - Details of the accident, including witness statements

 - Medical records that document the injury and your recovery

 - Expert opinions from medical professionals as to your ongoing ability to continue to work